Michael Sayers: Career

 In the 1980s, Sayers moved to New York City to stay and spent the rest of his life writing poems and plays and teaching screenwriting until shortly before his death.

 Personal life and death

 In 1938, Sayers married Mentana Galleani, daughter of the militant Italian anarchist Luigi Galleani (whose followers included Sacco and Vanzetti).
 They had two sons.
 In 1955, they divorced.
-In 1957, Sayers married Sylvia Thumin (who died in 2006. and he adopted her son.
+In 1957, Sayers married Sylvia Thumin (who died in 2006) and he adopted her son.

-Sayers died age 98 on May 2, 2010, in New York.
+Sayers died age 98 on 2 May 2010, in New York.

 Legacy

-At his death, the UK's Independent wrote of him: "Sayers had a sharp political intelligence and spoke of his persecution in America with realism and resignation.
+At his death, the UK's The Independent wrote of him: "Sayers had a sharp political intelligence and spoke of his persecution in America with realism and resignation.
 He was a gentle, humorous man, who, like many gifted writers of his generation, paid the price for having the wrong opinions at the wrong time in the wrong place, and whose career never quite recovered from the set-back."